dsmjs/site/content/talks/dos-and-donts-of-high-performance-java-script-how-web-filings-new-open-source-project-improves-the-mobile-experience.md

 ---
-title: >-
-  Do's and Don'ts of High Performance JavaScript -  How WebFilings New Open Source Project Improves the Mobile Experience
+title: "Do's and Don'ts of High Performance JavaScript - How WebFilings New Open Source Project Improves the Mobile Experience"
 _date: 'January 16, 2014'
 tags:
  - Performance